LMazzole/ArdFSM/README.md

  */
 ```
 [Source: [Wikipedia: Doxygen](https://en.wikipedia.org/wiki/Doxygen)]
-The main benefit of doxygen is, that the documentatiion can be written directly in the sourcode it self and thus is easy to keep up to date.
-It can also automatically generate the visualization from relations between classes, object, inheritance and other dependencys.
+The main benefit of doxygen is, that the documentation can be written directly in the source code itself and is therefore easy to keep up to date.
+It can also automatically generate the visualization from relations between classes, objects, inheritance and other dependencies.

 Doxygen can generate HTML, LaTeX, Man pages, RTF and XML  Output-Files.

-If you need more Information about Doxygen-Comments check out: [How to Write Doxygen Doc Comments](https://github.com/stan-dev/stan/wiki/How-to-Write-Doxygen-Doc-Comments).
+If you need more information about Doxygen-Comments check out: [How to Write Doxygen Doc Comments](https://github.com/stan-dev/stan/wiki/How-to-Write-Doxygen-Doc-Comments).

 ### HowTo install Doxygen
-Detailed instructions how to install Doxygen can be found in the [Doxygen Installation manual](http://www.doxygen.nl/manual/install.html).
+Detailed instructions on how to install Doxygen can be found in the [Doxygen Installation manual](http://www.doxygen.nl/manual/install.html).
 1. Download a binary distribution at [Doxygen Download](http://www.doxygen.nl/download.html)
 2. Select "Full Installation" (default option)
 3. Add "c:/doxygen/bin" (or whatever path was used during the installation) to the System PATH   variable to run "doxygen" without providing the full path to the binary.